kshitijk4poor/moodlescan/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU General Public License v3 (GPL-3.0) - see the [LICENSE](LICENSE) file for details